 Chronic Loneliness

-- Feel emotionally distant even in the presence of others
+- Feel emotionally distant, even in the presence of others

-- Constantly question your worth or belonging
+- Question your sense of worth or belonging

 Gifted or Highly Intelligent Individuals